geeksville/autopage/README.md

 * Default mode: Just blindly installs auto generated pages onto your Streamcontrollers.
 This works fine while the number of app recipes is still small.
 * Background mode: Stays running watching your Streamcontroller, only adds pages if and when it sees a supported app being run on your machine.
 Eventually if/when there are many app recipes this will become the default mode of operation.
+* Easy!
+A variety of applications are automatically supported, but if one is missing you can [add it](https://github.com/geeksville/autopage-recipes?tab=readme-ov-file#a-minimal-app-definition).
 ## Installation

-* Install ""
+* Install the "OS" plug-in from the Steamcontroller store.
+This is needed to let the "typing" actions type keys.
-* Install "Material design icon pack", because the buttons will look better with icons.
+* Install "Material design icon pack" from the store, because the buttons will look **better** with icons.
 (Autopage works with all icon packs, but this is a good default one to use)
 * Install [pipx](https://pipx.pypa.io/stable/installation/) if you don't already have it.
 * Run "pipx install stream-autopage"